SkyCrawl/xss-free-search/README.md

 ### How to launch

-This repository includes a generated `.war` file.
+This repository includes a generated `.war` file, optimized for Tomcat 7.
 Deploy it to a Servlet Container of choice and open the following URLs in your browser, after substituting `localhost:8080` for address to your Servlet Container:
 * <http://localhost:8080/xss-free-search/pageback>
 * <http://localhost:8080/xss-free-search/frameback>
 * <http://localhost:8080/xss-free-search/searchback>